Dosunmu scores 24, Illinois beats No. 9 Penn State 62-56

 THE BIG PICTURE

-Illinois: The Illini needed a win to keep their NCAA Tournament hopes alive, and getting Dosunmu back certainly helped.
-The sophomore guard had missed Saturday's loss at Rutgers after suffering an injury to his left knee is a win over Michigan State on Feb.
-11. Despite their recent shooting woes, they looked confident against a strong Penn State defense that's been nearly flawless at home.
+Illinois: For the Illini, getting Dosunmu back certainly helped.
+The sophomore guard had missed Saturday’s loss at Rutgers after suffering an injury to his left knee is a win over Michigan State on Feb.
+11. Despite their recent shooting woes, they looked confident against a strong Penn State defense that’s been nearly flawless at home.

-Penn State: The Nittany Lions entered the evening a game behind Maryland in the hunt for the Big Ten's top seed.
-There's still plenty of time for them to recover and make up ground.
+Penn State: The Nittany Lions entered a game behind Maryland in the hunt for the Big Ten’s top seed.
+There’s still plenty of time for them to recover and make up ground.

 UP NEXT